jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 In Android 14, organisations will be able to assign the SIM(s) on a corporate owned device to the work profile (so COPE only) as an all-or-nothing policy.
 This absolutely covers use cases where organisations provide a device and SIM for work while allowing personal use, but clearly doesn't cover the desired behaviour to associate 1 of multiple SIMs to the work profile, while the other is left to the parent profile; the ideal eventuality for BYO and COPE users.

-A new related API is `setDefaultDialerApplication`, which permits the DPC to set an explicit dialer in relation to this SIM management API (`ManagedSubscriptionsPolicy`), which is handy.
+A new related API is `setDefaultDialerApplication`, which permits the DPC to set an explicit dialler in relation to this SIM management API (`ManagedSubscriptionsPolicy`), which is handy.
 This also compliments the default SMS API introduced way back in Android 10.

 Behaviour-wise, it meets expectations, per Google: